-There’s a lot of of talk these days about ‘designing your company culture’.
+There’s a lot of of talk these days about designing company culture.
 More and more, companies want to define those innate qualities that drive their mission forward.
-Key to this journey is identifying the core, critical values that undergird your culture and river-bank your organisation’s activities.
-Too often though, in the effort to ‘keep up’ with the 21st century pace, leaders brush over this exercise too quickly, and skip the critical steps to transform these written values into lived-out reality.
+Key to this journey is identifying the core values that undergird your culture and river-bank your company’s activities.
+Too often though, in the effort to keep up with the pace of business, leaders brush over this exercise too quickly, and skip the critical steps to transform these written values into lived-out reality.

-Without courage, trust and appreciation in your relationships, you will never transplant your company values from the page, into the hearts of your people.
+Without courage, trust and appreciation in your work relationships, company values will never be transferred from the wall into the hearts of people.
 Here is a look at these three attributes and how you can leverage them to grow your organisation’s positive impact on society.

-In the western world we tend to think of courage as a state of front-footed brazenry.
+We often think of courage as a state of front-footed brazenry.
 Someone who is courageous is classically associated with being emotionally unaffected by the gale force winds of crisis.
-The dictionary defines courage as “the quality of mind or spirit that enables a person to face difficulty, danger, pain, etc., without fear.”
-A more honest definition of courage would make space for fear and doubt, and acknowledge the power of vulnerability when facing uncertainty or emotional risk.
-Courage is not necessarily having all the answers, but knowing when to admit one’s limitations and ask for help.
-It takes guts to ‘own that mistake’, to ask questions before giving opinions, or to put your weak foot forward.
+The dictionary defines courage as “the quality of mind or spirit that enables a person to face difficulty, danger, or pain, without fear.”

 There is nothing more impactful on people, their work and their performance, than trust.
 “One of a leader’s most critical responsibilities is fostering an environment of trust.
 That’s because workplaces run on trust,” writes Abbey Lewis in a recent Harvard article.
 Before trust can flourish outwardly, it needs to be cultivated internally.
 As leaders, we need to be asking ourselves, “Am I trustworthy in my speech?
 My relationships?
 The way I steward God-entrusted resources?”
 Furthermore, do I trust others, and at what point do I extend that trust?